badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

             title="Testing strategy"
 %}

-CORA provides four strategies for testing.
+SmartTest provides four strategies for testing.

 - *Never* will only display the button as describe previously.
-- *Always* will execute all the test CORA finds as soon as it finds the tests.
+- *Always* will execute all the test SmartTest finds as soon as it finds the tests.
-If you change a method A then select a method B before end the research of relative tests, CORA will continue to search and run the tests as soon as it finds them.
+If you change a method A then select a method B before end the research of relative tests, SmartTest will continue to search and run the tests as soon as it finds them.
-- *Every 5 Minutes* will collect the tests CORA find during a duration of 5 minutes.
+- *Every 5 Minutes* will collect the tests SmartTest find during a duration of 5 minutes.
-Then CORA will run the tests and, if a test fails, CORA will display a window with the test suite it ran.
+Then SmartTest will run the tests and, if a test fails, SmartTest will display a window with the test suite it ran.
-- *Each modification* will run the tests CORA find each time you modify your code.
+- *Each modification* will run the tests SmartTest find each time you modify your code.
 This is the default strategy.
-As for always strategy, if you change a method A and select a method B before the end of the research of relative tests, then CORA will continue to search and run the tests as soon as it finds them.
+As for always strategy, if you change a method A and select a method B before the end of the research of relative tests, then SmartTest will continue to search and run the tests as soon as it finds them.

 You're able to extend *CORATestingStrategy* if you'd like to create your own testing strategy.